EwenG/strette.el/README.md

 Additional consideration:
 - Every log entry in the F-NAME log file is expected to start after a newline character.
 - The LOG-FILTER can be called multiple times with a same log parameter and as such, must be free of side effects.
 The LOG-FILTER function can be called with a log parameter which :message value is truncated but the LOG-FILTER is guaranteed to be called at least once with its full :message value.
 Strette will take care of writing a same log only once in the output buffer.

+### `strette-alist-get`

+Return the value associated with KEY in ALIST.
+If KEY is not found in ALIST, return DEFAULT. keys are compared using `equal`.

+### `strette-alist-set`

+Non destructively associate the value V with the key K in the alist ALIST.
+If ALIST already contains K, then its value (the first one if there are multiple K) is changed to V. If ALIST does not contain a key K, then the pair (K .
+V) is cons-ed to ALIST.
+Keys are compared using `equal`.

 ## Usage